 Introducing Georgia Republic

-The Georgia Republic is fast becoming a popular tourist hub.
-Offering vast mountain ranges with superb walking, skiing and snowboarding opportunities, a magnificent sub-tropical coastline with a temperate climate, immense architectural and archaeological sights and a modern capital displaying contemporary Georgian culture, there is plenty for the visitor to see and do.
+The Georgian Republic is fast becoming a popular tourist hub.
+Visitors can look forward to vast mountain ranges with superb walking, skiing and snowboarding opportunities, a magnificent coastline, immense architectural and archaeological wealth, and a modern capital that shows off contemporary Georgian culture.

-Gaining independence from the Soviet Union in 1991, the country is embracing its tourist potential.
-Known for their sincere hospitality, Georgians do their best to make visitors feel welcome.
-Often guests are invited to dine at residents' homes to partake in the supra tradition, where local cuisine can be sampled, an amazing blend of Asian, Middle Eastern, Mediterranean, Persian and European flavours.
-Such occasions are marked by toasts of wine, reflecting the 3,000 year-old Georgian viticultural heritage.
+Having gained independence from the Soviet Union in 1991, Georgia has only recently embraced its potential as a tourist destination.
+Known for their sincere hospitality, locals do their best to make visitors feel welcome.
+Often guests are invited to dine at residents' homes to partake in the supra tradition.
+Essentially, it's a sampling of the local cuisine, which blends of Asian, Middle Eastern, Mediterranean, Persian and European flavours.
+Such occasions are marked by toasts of wine, reflecting Georgia's 3,000 year-old viticultural heritage.

-The capital Tbilisi, named after the warm springs found in the area, has a distinct Mediterranean atmosphere.
-Visitors can wander the winding narrow streets and indulge in the café culture, visit some of the finest museums and art galleries in the region, as well as the theatre and Turkish baths.
-At the other end of this small country, the warm Black Sea invites travellers to discover its more isolated beaches and visit the many local markets, spilling over with fresh produce from the orange, banana and lemon groves found in the area.
+The capital, Tbilisi, was named after the area's warm springs, and has a distinct Mediterranean atmosphere.
+Travellers can wander the winding narrow streets and indulge in the café culture, and visit some of the finest museums and art galleries in the region.
+They can also enjoy the theatre and Turkish baths.
+Located at the other end of this small country, the warm Black Sea invites travellers to discover its more isolated beaches and visit the many local markets, which spill over with fresh produce from the area's lemon, orange and banana groves.

 Become our Georgia Republic Travel Expert